 How it works.

-6. No names or contact details of young people invited are given to All Dressed Up.
+- No names or contact details of young people invited are given to All Dressed Up.

-7. Every young person is asked to come to one of our pop-up shops with one adult – a relative, carer or friend over 18 years – and must bring their invite to exchange for a prom dress free of charge.
+- Young people attend our pop-up shops with one adult – a relative, carer or friend over 18 years – and must bring their invite to exchange for a prom dress free of charge.

-9. Dresses do not need to be returned.
+- Dresses do not need to be returned.

 FAQs